jqb/django-settings/README.rst

 django-settings
 ===============

-Simple django reusable application for storing project settings in database.
+Simple django reusable application for storing global project settings in database.

-By project settings I mean things like admin mail, some default values etc.
+By project settings I mean things like admin mail, some default values like default_post_limit etc.
-Values are validated depending their type
+Values are validated depending their type.

 API